TOAST-DOCS/Log-Crash-Search/zh/logback-sdk-guide.md

 ```

-- Log & Crash Logback SDK has dependency on the libraries of`logback-classic 1.2.3+, apache httpclient 4.5+, and json 20171018+`.
+- Log & Crash Logback SDK has dependency on the libraries of`logback-classic 1.5.3+, apache httpclient 5.3.1+, json 20240303+`.
 - It is recommended to apply the highest version to prevent any potential issues from redundant libraries.

 ## 2. Add Dependency for Log & Crash Logback SDK